blueskyCommunity/aozora/getting-started.md

 2) Become a Topic editor!
 Maintain Markdown docs pinned in each channel with key links (ask a moderator for perms)

-3) Join a Working Group - check out the discussions in the discord, or look through [working groups](https://gitlab.com/bluesky-community/flow/-/tree/main/WORKING_GROUPS)
+3) Join a Working Group - check out the discussions in the discord, or look through [working groups](https://gitlab.com/bluesky-community/flow/-/tree/main/WORKING_GROUPS).
+You can [form your own group](https://discord.gg/UU4jBPKBm8) as well!

 4) Pop in to a discussion or offer to sync up - see the [bluesky-community circle](https://join.whatscookin.us/circle/bluesky-community)
 You can make offers here, and plan them when someone is interested in joining you.